 Best Dog Food for Dogs with Sensitive Stomachs

 Many dog owners these days are concerned with the digestive health of their pooch.
 In addition to just wanting the best for your dog, sometimes seeking out the best dog food is a direct result of digestive issues due to a sensitive stomach.
-Finding the best dog food for dogs with sensitive stomachs isn’t just a matter of preference, but a necessity for their health and well being.
+Finding the best dog food for dogs with sensitive stomachs isn’t just a matter of preference, but a necessity for their health and well-being.

 When it comes to their digestive system, a dog’s diet can be used to promote a healthy immune system, healthy skin and teeth, healthy poop, and overall wellness.
 In some cases, however, your pet’s food can directly contribute to problems such as loose stools, upset stomach, excessive or potent flatulence, dry or sensitive skin, a weak immune system, or tooth decay.

-These issues could be due to a food intolerance, food sensitivities, food allergies, or just a generally sensitive stomach.
+These issues could be due to food intolerance, food sensitivities, food allergies, or just a generally sensitive stomach.
 For sensitive tummies and other intestinal problems, finding the best dog food for Fido’s needs is very important for your beloved pooch.

 Take a Personalized Approach to Solve Sensitive Stomach Problems

-Whether you are looking specifically for sensitive stomach dog food for a small breed or a large breed, many of the same principles apply for the health and wellness of dogs of all sizes.
-It is important, however, to consider the best dog food for your pup at their current stage of life.
+Whether you are looking specifically for sensitive stomach dog food for a small breed or a large breed, many of the same principles apply to the health and wellness of dogs of all sizes.
+It is important, however, to consider the best dog food for your pup at its current stage of life.
 Adult dogs will have different needs than both puppies and mature dogs, so your dog’s taste and needs may change over time.

 Take the time to get to know your dog, particularly their food and potty habits, so that you can get in tune with when they are feeling their best and when something starts to feel off.
-When trying a new food, start with a small bag and closely monitor them for the first week to ensure digestibility before committing to a larger bag of food.
+When trying new food, start with a small bag and closely monitor them for the first week to ensure digestibility before committing to a larger bag of food.

 If you are considering changing your dog’s food, slowly incorporate larger amounts of the new food with the old food over time.
-On the first day, mix a 1/4 of the new food with 3/4 of the old food.
+On the first day, mix 1/4 of the new food with 3/4 of the old food.
 Keep adding more of the new food and decreasing the amount of old food each day for a week.

 Revisit their dietary needs whenever you notice any of those stomach issues coming back.
-Sometimes these changes come along with a growth spurt, but they can also spontaneously develop new allergies and sensitivities that may require you to try out some other high quality food brands and formulas.
+Sometimes these changes come along with a growth spurt, but they can also spontaneously develop new allergies and sensitivities that may require you to try out some other high-quality food brands and formulas.